 What do dentists do to relieve anxiety?

-Your dentist works to reduce your anxiety before you even set foot in the dental office.
+Our Beaufort SC dentists work to reduce your anxiety before you even set foot in our dental office.
 This process begins when you make your appointment.
-Your dentist’s office staff has been trained to tell you what to expect and to answer any questions you have to ensure that you will be comfortable during your visit.
-An understanding of your dental services and treatment can help to relieve dental anxiety.
+Drs.
+Covington and Durants’ office staff has been trained to tell you what to expect and to answer any questions you have to ensure that you will be comfortable during your visit.
+An understanding of our dental services and treatment can help to relieve dental anxiety.
 Make sure you ask questions and request informational materials, if desired.

 What can I do to relieve dental anxiety?